MIRANDA 326

 Prize The winning story receives $1,000 USD.

 Publication Selected stories will be published in an anthology in both print and digital formats.
-Each selected author will receive one physical copy of the anthology.
+Each selected author receives one physical copy.

-Rights By participating, the author grants Saludos Connection exclusive publication rights for the story in the anthology for a period of 5 years from the publication date.
-In the event of a future reprint, Saludos Connection will request the author's authorization again.
-The author retains all other rights to their work.
+Rights By participating, the author grants Saludos Connection exclusive publication rights for the story in the anthology for 5 years.
+In the event of a future reprint, Saludos Connection will request authorization again.
+The author retains all other rights.

 Communications All official communications will be conducted in both Spanish and English.